Worie/btt/README.md

 *and anything else that BetterTouchTool or JavaScript specification will allow you to do!*

-## Typings enabled, isomorphic app
+## Get started

+See the [guide](https://github.io/Worie/btt/guide) and [api](https://github.io/Worie/api) for `btt.js`.

+## Typed, browser/server side library
-This package provides it's own type definitions and can be run both on browser and nodejs environment.
+This package provides it's own type definitions and can be run both on browser (using module bundlers) and nodejs environment.

 ## Requirements